missena-corp/gally/README.md

-An opinionated tool to manage your projects in a monorepository.
+An opinionated tool to manage projects in a monorepository.

 # Gally